computer-lab/computerlab.io/README.md

 continuous integration server will build the site and deploy it to s3.
 The build takes about a minute.
 If you made changes to the theme submodule, commit and push those first.

+## Content

+To add new content to the "blog" part of the site, add a new markdown file to the `/source/_posts` directory.

+Make sure to give your post the necessary metadata.
+For `category`, use either `Notes` or `CaseStudies`.
+Notes are more free-form, and Case Studies are more structured.
+Examples of notes: bug fixes, updates on projects, book reviews, short tutorials, release notes, pictures, etc.  Case Studies are higher-level overviews of our projects, and ideally should be concise, accessible and include multi-media/links.

+Also give your post some vaguely canonical tags.